Creating brand guidelines online has become more popular as brands realize the benefits over traditional PDFs.

 You can call them digital style guides, brand portals, brand management platforms etc.

-However, the main appeal is that your brand assets can be instantly accessed by your team, without worrying about versions, emails, and confusing attachments.
+However, the main appeal is that your brand assets can be instantly accessed online by anyone, without worrying about versions, emails, and confusing attachments.

 A digital guide is like a website that describes your brand and lets people easily obtain assets like logos with the latest updates.